-This post will be published in the November 2017 issue of D.lllloors & Hardware
+This post was published in D.lllloors & Hardware

-A protection plate may be a kick plate, stretcher plate, or armor plate, installed to protect the face of the door from damage due to traffic and abuse.
+A protection plate may be a kick plate, mop plate, stretcher plate, or armor plate, installed to protect the face of the door from damage due to traffic and abuse.
 NFPA 80 defines a door protection plate as “protective material applied to the face of a door and generally made of approximately 0.05 in.
 (1.2 mm) thick brass, bronze, aluminum, or stainless steel or 1∕8 in.
 (3.2 mm) thick laminated plastic.”
-Protection plates are one of the items of surface-mounted hardware that is allowed by NFPA 80 to be installed as a job-site preparation, since the installation only requires small holes in the face of the door.
+Protection plates are one of the types of surface-mounted hardware that is allowed by NFPA 80 to be installed as a job-site preparation, since installation with screws only requires small holes in the face of the door.

 Most of the questions and problems regarding protection plates are related to the labels that are required for some plates, depending on their location on the door.
 Plates that are mounted within the bottom 16 inches of the door height are not required to bear a label stating that they are listed for use on a fire door assembly.
 Most kick plates are mounted within this portion of the door and do not require a label.

 Armor plates typically extend above the 16-inch mark, and stretcher plates are mounted in the location where a hospital stretcher, gurney, or bed would contact the door.
 Prior to the 2016 edition, NFPA 80 required these plates to be labeled and installed in accordance with their listing when the plates were installed in the field.
 If plates were factory-installed (including plates installed under label service in a distributor’s shop), the plates were not required to be labeled as long as they were installed in accordance with the listing of the fire door.